How hooks work

 Implementation on mount

-Well, we'll have to spoil this already: useState
+Well, we'll have to spoil this already: useState is useReducer where the

 reducer is: